zeynepsturan/30-Days-Of-Python-TR/readme.md

 ![Opening a project](./images/opening_project.png)

-After opening it you will see shortcuts for creating files and folders inside of 30DaysOfPython project's directory.
+After opening it dosya ve klasör oluşturmak için kısayollar göreceksiniz. inside of 30GündePython project's directory.
 As you can see below, I have created the very first file, helloworld.py.
 You can do the same.

 ![Creating a python file](./images/helloworld.png)

-After a long day of coding, you want to close your code editor, right?
+Kodlamayla dolu uzun bir günden sonra editörü kapatmak isteyeceksiniz, değil mi?
 This is how you will close the opened project.

 ![Closing project](./images/closing_opened_project.png)